Frequently Asked Questions

 Do the current facilities/apartment relationships fully support the community’s needs for family homelessness?

 Not at all.
-We receive more than 600 calls per month for those seeking support and/or shelter.
+On average, we receive more than 600 calls per month from those seeking support and/or shelter.

 How long does a family stay in care?

-It depends.
-The average length of stay in this Center is 90-120 days; however, some families need much more support than that due to a number of factors that led them to homelessness.
+It varies depending on the family’s situation and the factors that led them to homelessness.
 We evaluate each family according to their needs.
 In our external supportive housing programs (through Dallas Housing Authority vouchers or Permanent Supportive Housing), families receive services for a minimum of one year.
 Families who have severely disabled (mental/physical) members may receive services for much longer periods of time, funding permitting through HUD.

 Why do families become homeless?